daihan-ch22/DAILY/errors/errors_that_I_solved.md

-uploads how I handled various errors.
-Even it's not major issue!
+do some logs how I handled various errors.
+Even it's not a major issue!